Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

-I start with the recent new RCT experimental methodology for testing discrimination - Incentivized Resume Rating - referred to as Experiment A in this paper.
-To implement this experiment, I work with several accelerators and build a “Nano-Search Financing Tool,” which is a machine learning matching tool composed of the following two parts.
-In the first part of this matching tool, to test any belief-driven bias, I invite real U.S. investors to evaluate multiple randomly generated startup profiles.\footnote{Disentangling the potential sources of bias requires researchers to separate various belief-based sources (i.e., ``statistical discrimination”) (\cite{bertrand2017field}, \cite{altonji1999race}) from different taste-based sources (i.e., ``animus").
-This disentanglement is difficult in the discrimination literature (\cite{gneezy2012toward}) despite its importance.} Investors know the profiles are hypothetical, but they are willing to provide truthful evaluations so that the algorithm works better to help them find real matched investment opportunities.
-Some randomly selected investors also receive a “monetary incentive” following \cite{armona2019home} so that the more accurately investors' evaluation results are, the larger the monetary award the lottery winners will receive.\footnote{Although a “monetary incentive” is noisier than a “matching incentive,” it is friendly for researchers without many social connections and helps increase the experiment's sample size.} This part essentially follows the new incentivized resume rating (IRR) experimental paradigm created by \cite{kessler_incentivized_2019}.
-In the second part of this matching tool, to test any taste-driven bias, the tool provides each investor with an unexpected \$15 Amazon Gift Card.
-As in a standard dictator game, investors can accept it or anonymously donate a portion of the \$15 to randomly displayed startup teams.
-Investors are also told that I will use the donated money to purchase small gifts for the corresponding real startup teams in the collaborative accelerators to give founders encouragement and support from the entrepreneurial community during the COVID-19 pandemic.
-This part essentially follows the representative dictator experimental design (\cite{carpenter2008altruistic}), which is widely used in lab experiments.
+To overcome the identification challenges mentioned above and reconcile the mixed results in the literature, this study implements two complementary field experiments in the U.S. entrepreneurial finance market, referred to as Experiment A and Experiment B in this paper.
+Experiment A combines two preference elicitation techniques: an ``incentivized resume rating (IRR)" experiment (\cite{kessler_incentivized_2019}) and a ``donation game" (\cite{carpenter2008altruistic}).
+To implement it, I collaborate with several accelerators and build a ``Nano-Search Financing Tool," a machine learning matching tool that facilitates VCs' deal sourcing process.
+In the first part of this matching tool, investors need to evaluate multiple dimensions of randomly generated startup profiles.
+Investors know the profiles are hypothetical, but truthful evaluations help the algorithm to better match investors with their preferred startups.
+Hence, the IRR experiment uses real investment opportunities to reveal VCs' investment preferences and directly identify the nature of discrimination.\footnote{To increase the sample size, some randomly selected investors also receive a ``monetary incentive" following \cite{armona2019home} so that the more accurate investors' evaluation results are, the larger the monetary award the lottery winners will receive.
+Although the ``monetary incentive" elicits slightly different sources of investors' beliefs compared to the ``matching incentive", Section \ref{sec:irr} justifies its usage by showing that investors' profitability judgements elicited by these two incentives do not differ quantitatively.} Besides investment, VCs also add value to startups by providing non-investment support.
+To test whether discrimination also exists in a non-investment setting, in the second part of this matching tool, investors can anonymously donate a portion of a provided unexpected \$15 Amazon Gift Card to randomly displayed startup teams.
+The researcher will use the donated money to purchase small gifts for the corresponding startup teams in the collaborative incubators and provide founders with anonymous encouragement from investors during the COVID-19 pandemic recession.